Ocwen: Darkest Before The Dawn?

 Ocwen (OCN) has seen tidbits of interesting news over the past six months, but nothing that really stirred me to cover the name again.
 That has changed recently, and there is enough going on here worth calling attention to.
 On a more macro basis, the four largest banks domestically (Citi (C), Wells Fargo (WFC), JPMorgan (JPM), Bank of America (BAC)) continued to be net sellers of agency MSRs last quarter - $60 billion worth.
 The relevance of non-bank servicers like Ocwen are not fading with time.
 Specific to Ocwen, big factors in play include potential implications from the New Residential (NRZ) deal (what to do with that $400mm in cash), as well as what looks like a marked change in strategy when it comes to originations.
-Also, with earnings right around the corner, I’m going to stick my neck out on this one (once again), and forecast an earnings beat here.
-Sell-side estimates are a little too pessimistic in my opinon, and there still is a solid case to be made for another 30-50% upside from current levels.
+Also, with earnings right around the corner, I’m going to stick my neck out on this one (once again) and forecast an earnings beat here.
+Sell-side estimates are a little too pessimistic in my opinion, and there still is a solid case to be made for another 30-50% upside from current levels.

 Aggressive Settlements With State Regulatory Bodies, Q3 Impact

 Late last week, Ocwen announced a settlement with Texas, making it the 21st state to settle with the company over recent allegations that stemmed from the CPFB; 10 regulatory bodies and two state attorney general offices remain.
 The terms of the deal come with broadly similar terms to the rest of the other settlements: Ocwen will not acquire any new residential MSRs until April 30th of next year, the company will develop a plan of action to transition away from REALServicing to an alternative servicing system and will not board any new loans onto the current system, Ocwen will hire a new auditor to test its handling of escrow accounts, etc. (can find the 8-K from Texas here).
 Like the others, there are no monetary fines or penalties involved, but it is obvious the company will incur additional costs to comply (escrow analysis, new servicing system).
 There are a few high-profile states to go, but the situation looks to be easing.
-Also of note, the enforcement chief at the CFPB (Tony Alexis) stepped down, which heightens the likelihood that the current director Richard Cordray may step down before his July 2018 term (potentially to pursue a bid for governor of Ohio).
+Also, of note, the enforcement chief at the CFPB (Tony Alexis) stepped down, which heightens the likelihood that the current director Richard Cordray may step down before his July 2018 term (potentially to pursue a bid for governor of Ohio).
 This would end up in a Trump nomination for the new head of the department, which is likely going to lead to a change of direction for the agency when it comes to aggressiveness.

 Investors cannot forget hoping for more word from the New York Department of Financial Services either.
 Ocwen paid big money for forensic accounting and compliance testing to meet the agency’s demands over the past several years, and the monitor period was not extended.
 We were a hair away from New York authorizing MSR purchases (which would have freed the company to buy again after the California approval in February) before the CFPB blew the entire ship out of the water earlier this year.
 If New York authorizes again, or at least releases more granular data on testing results, that will likely be a strong catalyst to the upside for Ocwen, bolstering the case for further settlements with other states and regulatory bodies.